 What are the Common Causes of a Scoliotic Spine?

 Approximately 80% of scoliotic cases are of unknown cause.
 In other words, since has yet to establish why the spine curves and bends in an unnatural way and as such the most common terms for scoliosis are those that have the word “idiopathic” assigned to them:

-Scoliotic curves with apparent caused are classified as a structural and non-structural scoliosis.
+Scoliotic curves with apparent causes are classified as structural and non-structural scoliosis.

 Structural scoliosis is harder to manage and correct.
 In this group, the patient’s spine is rigid and will not correct.
 Often, the definition of scoliosis for the structural type is linked to causes that include the following conditions:

 - Cerebral palsy

 - Genetic disorders such as Down syndrome or Marfan syndrome